MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs.md

 **Question:**  Does running a migration slow down the tenant or impact SharePoint site performance while migrating? </br>
 Answer:  In general, site performance should not be impacted by running a migration.
 There are many factors that prevent this from happening:
 - Migration runs as a background activity and does not compete with end-user traffic
 - SharePoint and OneDrive infrastructure has built-in throttling rules that project the reliability and availability of the system.
-To learn more about migration through put and facotrs that impact migration speed, learn more at:  [General migration performance guidance](https://docs.microsoft.com/sharepointmigration/sharepoint-online-and-onedrive-migration-speed)
+To learn more about migration throughput and factors that affect migration speed, learn more at:  [General migration performance guidance](https://docs.microsoft.com/sharepointmigration/sharepoint-online-and-onedrive-migration-speed)